simplefoc/simplefoc.github.io/docs/simplefoc_library/index.md

 ![GitHub commits since tagged version](https://img.shields.io/github/commits-since/simplefoc/arduino-foc/latest/dev)
 ![GitHub commit activity (branch)](https://img.shields.io/github/commit-activity/m/simplefoc/arduino-foc/dev)

-This Arduino library implements Field Oriented Control (FOC) algorithm for BLDC and Stepper motors.
+This Arduino library implements Field Oriented Control (FOC) algorithm for BLDC, Stepper, and Hybrid Stepper motors.
 FOC algorithm produces incomparably smooth operation and high degree of torque, velocity and position control.
 The library is intended both for:
 - Beginners searching for a simple and *user-friendly* way to learn how to control BLDC and Stepper motors
-- Advanced users ready to dig deeper into the FOC algorithm and optimize the code for their particular application/hardware.
+- Advanced users ready to dig deeper into the FOC algorithm and optimize the code for their particular application/hardware

 ### Features
 - **Easy install**: